-America is at low ebb, shaken by multiple blows, and Trump adds to the distress
+Analysis | America is at a low ebb, shaken by multiple blows, and Trump adds to the distress

 The coronavirus is not under control, and fears of a second wave persist.
 As the spread slows in some areas hit hardest early on, it grows in other places.
 The lifting of restrictions on businesses and other activity has in some places brought out crowds of people indifferent to calls for social distancing and the wearing of masks.
 The massive protests in cities also risk accelerating the spread of the virus.

-Trump once, twice, multiple times, dismissed the dangers.
-Now the pandemic has killed nearly twice as many people as were killed in the Vietnam War and the death toll continues to rise.
+Trump once, twice, many times, dismissed the dangers.
+Now the pandemic has killed nearly twice as many people as were killed in the Vietnam War, and the death toll continues to rise.

 Black people have borne the brunt of the pandemic, dying at rates far in excess of their share of the population.
 Hispanics, too, have been hit disproportionately.

 Economic pain abounds.
 The number of people filing for unemployment, though it has slowed in the past two weeks, has reached an astounding number, with roughly 40 million Americans out of work — the worst joblessness since the Depression.
 Many, if not the majority, of those are people who can least afford it: low-wage workers already struggling to pay their bills.

 Many small-business owners, the backbone of the economy, are barely holding on.
-Some have been forced to close, and more could follow.
+Some have been forced to close their operations, and more could follow.
 Now, in some neighborhoods in big and medium-size cities, they are experiencing another threat from the flames that engulfed their livelihoods.

 Congress and the White House stand seemingly frozen in the face of this economic catastrophe.
 Having moved swiftly earlier to supply aid, lawmakers remain at ideological loggerheads over what to do next, trapped in the past as if this were something ordinary and recognizable.

-States and cities that have cried out for assistance now have another problem to deal with, the destruction of streets and businesses and neighborhoods from days of violent protests.
+States and cities that have cried out for assistance now have another problem to deal with: The destruction of businesses and neighborhoods from days of violence amid the protests.
 It can take years for riot corridors to rebound.

 “The original sin of this country still stains our nation today,” former vice president Joe Biden said Friday.
 “And sometimes we manage to overlook it.
 We just push forward with a thousand other tasks in our daily life.
 But it’s always there.
 And weeks like this, we see it plainly that we’re a country with an open wound.
 And none of us can turn away.
 None of us can be silent.”

-The entire nation is bending under the weight of the pandemic, of economic reversals and of the tumult in the aftermath of Floyd’s killing and how it is tearing apart cities.
-But that weight is felt more acutely in certain communities, among black Americans especially, and turning away no longer seems legitimate.
+The entire nation is bending under the weight of the pandemic, economic reversals and tumult in the aftermath of Floyd’s death and how it is tearing apart cities.
+But that weight is felt more acutely in certain communities, among African Americans especially, and turning away no longer seems legitimate.

 It is in the American spirit to proclaim that better days lie ahead, that this country has faced and overcome every challenge, external or internal.
 That is useful to remember.
-But it is also important to recognize the troubled and weakened state of the country today and all the things that have contributed to it and the enormity of finding the will and the leadership that will be needed in the days ahead.
+But it is also important to recognize the troubled and weakened state of the country today and all the things that have contributed to it, and the enormity of finding the will and the leadership that will be needed in the coming days.